Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 * As a moderator I want my webpage to be eye catching but still be simple and clean so it will impress and attract the visitor.
 * As a visitor I want to be attracted by the design first so I will be more persuaded to look into the website.
 * As a moderator I want my website to be easy to consult so I will provide the visitor with an intuitive navigation menu to allow him/her to access the various areas.
-* As a visitor I want to easily browse between the website sections that’s why I want the menu to be simple functional.
+* As a visitor I want to easily browse between the website sections that’s why I want the menu to be simple and functional.

 The homepage background is been designed to be eyecatching and coherent with the rest of the page but to not distract from the main menu.
 The navigation menu is intuitive and located in the center of the page.
 By clicking on the name of the selected page he/she will immediately accede it.